technosf/SMuTPea/README.md

 ## Examples ##

 Included are a couple of example SMTP server implementation servers that utilize the _sink_ MTA.
-One server is the command line server.
+One server is the command line server,__CLISinkServer__.
 It can be executed thus:
 ```
-java -cp smutpea-all-xyz.jar com.github.technosf.smutpea.server.exampl.CLISinkServer
+java -cp smutpea-all-0.0.1-SNAPSHOT.jar com.github.technosf.smutpea.server.example.CLISinkServer
 ```

 And with debgging on so the program flow can be examined:
 ```
-java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -cp smutpea-all-xyz.jar com.github.technosf.smutpea.server.exampl.CLISinkServer
+java -Dorg.slf4j.simpleLogger.defaultLogLevel=debug -cp smutpea-all-0.0.1-SNAPSHOT.jar com.github.technosf.smutpea.server.example.CLISinkServer
 ```
+The other example server is a socket-based sink server __SocketSinkServer__.

 ## License ##